JF Ptak Science Books LLC Post 8

+Here are two examples of Things That Almost Were But Weren't: Photography (1839) and Television (1928).
 The first item contains a woodcut of a heliotype (being the first image of a photograph produced by non-photographic means); the second displays the method for receiving images of radio shows but is not a television.
-Hm.

-First: The first published non-photographic image of a non-photograph Or "sunpicture") from an Excellent Collection of the Most Basic Papers on Photography, published in 1839
+First: The first published non-photographic image of a non-photograph or "sunpicture") from a collection of papers on the basics of photography, published early in the birth-year of photography, 1839.

-Gernsheim states in his History of Photography that the first photographic camera ever made for sale to the public was advertised by Francis West, an optician of 83 Fleet Street, London, and published in this issue.
+Gernsheim states in his History of Photography that the first photographic camera ever made for sale to the public was advertised by Francis West, an optician of 83 Fleet Street, London, and published in this same issue with the Golding Bird.

 Bird later reworked these sections of the Mirrour into elements of and a chapter in his Elements of Natural Philosophy;